saraponton/iebis_swdev_exam_debugging/README.md

 ## Bugs

-There are 3 bugs left in the code once you change the first one adding \\
+There are 3 bugs left in the code once you change the first one adding " \\\" before the dot.
+Than will solve the problem of replacing everything with /.

 ### First Bug
 When you use *random*, you have to set the upper limit to one number higher than you want it to work.